shubhamyadav2809/web-app/README.md

 ## Related Projects

 [Apache Fineract](https://github.com/apache/fineract) - Apache Fineract provides open APIs and affordable core banking solution for financial institutions and is the backend for all UIs of the Mifos.

+---
+# 🚀 Client Self Service Portal (Lite) - Finance Ops

+## 🚩 Problem Statement
+Financial organizations currently struggle with manual data requests.
+Clients face delays in getting simple information like account balances and transaction history because they have to rely on email or phone calls to the operations team.

+## 💡 Our Solution
+We are building a **secure, web-based Self-Service Portal** using **Python** and **HTML/CSS**.
+This portal will allow clients to:
+1.  **Login Securely** (Authentication).
+2. View their **Real-time Account Balance**.
+3. Check **Recent Transactions**.
+4.  **Download Statements** instantly.

+This reduces the workload on the bank staff and improves the client experience.